 - The right to lodge a complaint with a supervisory authority (see How to complain below).

 To ensure that our collection and processing of your information is fair, we also give you the right to:

 - obtain any information as to the source(s) of information that we hold about you;

 - access personal information that we hold about you; and

 - require us to correct any mistakes in information we hold about you;

-Note that our journalistic mission related to beneficial ownership information means that we do not give individuals the right to have information about them erased other than as set out below (see Redacting information below).
+Note that our journalistic mission related to beneficial ownership information means that an individual's request to have information about them erased will be subject to the application of the journalistic exemption (see Redacting information below).

 If you would like to exercise any of those rights, please:

 - send a request to firstname.lastname@example.org with the subject line: Privacy Request